Manage Go dependencies with Go Modules

 comments to track Scalingo build specific configuration which is encoded in the

 // +scalingo goVersion <version>: the major version of go you would like Scalingo to use when compiling your code.
-If not specified defaults to the most recent supported version of Go.
-Exact versions (ex
+If not specified, it uses the version specified in the

 go1.16.1) can also be specified if needed, but is not generally recommended.
 Since Go doesn’t release